aytuncilhan/BugcrowdAnalysis/README.md

     A sample case where cleaning prevents false negatives:

     > There are cases where the intervals are displayed as "Up to: $100" (which mathematically means "$0 - 100$").
 In this case, the search algorithm fails to add $0 to the found bounties list - hence a false negative case occurs.
-To handle this exception, a conditional is implemented to check if "Upto:" exists in the search text and if so, "0" is added into the found bounties list.
+To handle this exception, a conditional is implemented to check if "Upto:" (yes, in the html text there is no space between up and to) exists in the search text and if so, "0" is added into the found bounties list.

 4. All the retrieved dollar amounts (bounties) are stored in a list.
 Minimum value in the list is the minimum bounty of the program and the same logic applies for maximum bounty Each program's name, url, min bounty, and max bounty values are stored in a Pandas dataframe [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in Step 4. section_title<a name="Step 5: Future Work"></a>